EMXC-Skiing/massnordic-web/index.md

     1. **High School League Races** (public and private).
     2. **Championship Races** (MIAA & NEPSAC).
     3. **Eastern Cups**.
-- Invitations to the 2025 U16 and EHS teams will be issued on Feb.
+- Invitations to the 2025 U16 and EHS teams were issued on Feb.
 18, after the final Eastern Cup of the season.

 For more information on how points and ranking lists are calculated, see [About MA Nordic Points]({% link mass-nordic-points/about.md %}).